janishar/JPost/README.md

 ## Example 2: Creating public channel and sending and receiving messages over it

 ### Step 1: Create Message class.
-This is same as above expamle 1.
+This is same as above example 1.

 ### Step 2: Create a public channel and give it a unique id.